64MM4-KN1F3/dear.inheadlights/src/content/blog/fuck-you-megacorps.md

 tags: ["howl"]
 ---

 The petty squabbling between megacorps like Apple and Google/Alphabet is painful and fucks consumers.
-There are arguments for walled gardens and associated closed-source mentalities - a control freak has better security in generally..
+There are arguments for walled gardens and associated closed-source mentalities - a control freak has better security in general..
 If I don't want to share my toys then that makes **my toys mine** and no-one elses.
 But fuck me, there are so many examples where this screws consumers.

 In this case maybe you won't have a heap of sympathy.
 Aging tech bro can't do X with his Y, but I'm sure it's not just me..